-The State of Illinois is key to implementing GO TO 2040, metropolitan Chicago's current comprehensive regional plan, and to setting the context for the next regional plan, ON TO 2050, due for adoption in October 2018.
 The state government allocates billions of dollars each year across various program areas and plays a significant role in operating and maintaining the transportation system, promoting economic development, and maintaining and preserving natural resources.
 However, the state's ongoing fiscal challenges continue to overshadow these investment priorities.
 This document articulates the agency's legislative agenda and principles for the 100th General Assembly, and informs partners, the Governor, legislators, state agency directors, and others of CMAP's policy positions and priorities.